CesiumGS/cesium-unreal/Documentation/developer-setup-linux.md

 Then, launch the Unreal Editor and open `~/dev/cesium-unreal-samples/CesiumForUnrealSamples.uproject`.
 Because we've already installed the plugin to the Engine Plugins directory, the samples project should pick it up automatically.

 > Note: These samples were built with UE v4.26.
-They can be converted to open in UE v5, but they may not have full functionality.
+They can be converted to open in UE v5.